miminame-daisuki/nhentai-scraper/README.md

 - Add more settings in confirm_settings()
 - Add yaml for each gallery in addition to json
 - Log user termination of program
-- Add another handler for printing std output (change most logger.info to logger.debug?)
+- Add another handler for printing std output (change most of the logger.info to logger.debug?)
 - Logger decode byte string for logging to .log